Frequently Asked Questions

+It depends on the fractured rock.
 Although not a purposeful part of the experimentation to date, results indicate that pre-fractured rock was easier to fracture.
-However if the fracture volume or cavities are too great, pressures can be dissipated causing a decrease in efficiency.
-So, unfortunately, the answer is it depends.
-It can enhance or degrade the result and optimization based on material type and pre-fractured geometry is necessary.
+However, if the fracture volume or cavities are too great, pressures can be dissipated causing a decrease in efficiency.
+Optimization based on material type and pre-fractured geometry is necessary to determine if our technology will enhance or degrade the results.
 Simulations will need to be done followed by actual field demonstrations.
-Some workarounds include the use of some non-Newtonian fluids or injecting some extra fluid.
-How this occurs in free unconstrained rock vs. large solid rock walls may differ.
-A thought occurs regarding the latter.
-If shot 1 does not seem to relieve enough, it may be followed by shot 2 and 3, depending on probe condition and constraint, and ability to continue to add new blasting fluid media.
-With respect to the above, there may also exist a subtle optimum with respect to the tensile vs. compression strengths/pressure of the rock media as a function of the rock media the blasting probe is in.
-For the initial quarter-wave current rise-time, dI/dt, if the rise time is too quick and intense, compressive bore wall material collapse may occur and may absorb too much energy making yield less effective.
+It may also be possible to add extra water-cornstarch and use multiple discharges in the same hole depending on probe condition. , there may also exist a subtle optimum with respect to the tensile vs. compression strengths/pressure of the rock media as a function of the rock media the blasting probe is in.
+For the initial quarter-wave current rise-time, dl/dt, if the rise time is too quick and intense, compressive bore wall material collapse may occur and may absorb too much energy, making yield less effective.

 What is the power supply required for this technology?

-The power supplied to the rock is through a capacitor bank discharge.
+The power supplied to the rock is through a capacity bank discharge.
 The total energy is on the order of 1GW for 30 microseconds or approximately 0.01 kW-hr.
 If we assume that 100 shots are needed per 8-hour shift the energy supplied is on the order of 1 kW-hr.
-The size of the power supply will be dependent on how fast you want to recharge the capacitor bank.
-For practical purposes, it will be somewhere between the size of a car battery and perhaps ¼ the size of the back of a pick-up truck.
+The size of the power supply will be dependent on how fast you want to recharge the capacitor bank, but it will be somewhere between the size of a car battery to ¼ the size of the back of a pick-up truck.

-What if there are water connections between the blast site and location of the blast operator, does this impact?
+How do water connections between the discharge site and location of the discharge operator impact the technology?

 Can I reduce oversize chunks of rock to sizes compatible with the transport equipment in use?

 This is an extremely good match for the technology.
 Please note that all answers given are based on current configuration/design of the equipment.
-In any solution, tradeoffs of cost vs size vs time vs performance can be made to optimize the key factor desired.
-So if there an answer that alarms you please discuss with us to see what tradeoffs can be made.
+In any solution, trade-offs of cost vs. size vs. time vs. performance can be made to optimize the key factor desired.

-How long would it take to reduce a refrigerator-sized rock to a manageable pile of smaller rocks, in a mine development heading?
-Assume that the equipment and supplies need to be brought in from a storage area about 200m away.
-Please include all components of the work, including the return to the storage area.
+How long would it take to reduce a refrigerator-sized rock to a manageable pile of smaller rocks assuming that the equipment and supplies need to be brought in from a storage area about 200m away?

 How much training would an operator of this equipment need?